If you or someone else is in immediate danger call 911 and/or campus security at 204‑474‑9341.

-This could be on or off campus, and can include the office of a trusted university employee or co-worker, a service centre such as the Student Counselling Centre or Security Services, your residence or a friend’s residence, a hospital or medical centre, a police station or any other space that makes you feel safe and comfortable.
+This could be on or off campus, and can include the office of a trusted university employee or co-worker, a service centre such as the Sexual Violence Resource Centre, Student Counselling Centre or Security Services, your residence or a friend’s residence, a hospital or medical centre, a police station or any other space that makes you feel safe and comfortable.

 2. If possible, share with a safe person

 Talking to someone who you know cares about you and whom you trust can be very helpful in meeting your needs and feeling a sense of safety and support.
-Many faculty and staff members across our campuses are equipped to receive disclosures of sexual violence.
-Please feel comfortable talking to a U of M employee to receive support.
+Many faculty and staff members across our campuses are equipped to received disclosures of sexual violence, including the staff at the Sexual Violence Resource Centre.
+We encourage you to contact staff at the Sexual Violence Resource Centre, or talk to another U of M employee that you feel comfortable with in order to receive support.